 If your organization needs help in the specifics of intellectual property law, I can help you find the right person, or see below.

 While I remain responsible for what I have written here (subject to my disclaimers in this article and in my website's general disclaimer), I want to thank the following experts in intellectual property law for reviewing this article and providing quality control as needed:

-- My article on trade secrets law
+- Trade secrets law

 - Students, Learning, and Teaching